 School Holiday Closings: Generally speaking, the program follows the university calendar for holidays and semester breaks except fall classes begin two weeks after the beginning of the academic schedule while winter classes normally begin two weeks prior to the beginning of the academic schedule in January.
 Classes are offered September through May.

-Tardiness: Students are expected to arrive on time for the start of their classes and rehearsals.
+Tardiness: Students are expected to arrive on time for the start of classes and rehearsals.
 In the interest of injury prevention, students who arrive ten or more minutes late for class will be asked to observe class that day.
-Please show respect to your teachers and fellow students by arriving on time for your classes.

 Tuition: Payments and registration fees are required before the first day of classes.
 Students will not be allowed to participate in classes or performances unless tuition is paid.

 Spring Payment Plan: January- April (Include 2 dance concert tickets)

 Note: You are committed to a 30-week program, which requires payment both in the fall and spring sessions.
 In case of an emergency, other arrangements can be discussed, and all withdrawals from the program must be in written form hand-delivered to the dance office (you will receive a receipt and payment stop date).